ansys/pyansys-sound/CONTRIBUTING.md

 [Contributing]: https://dev.docs.pyansys.com/how-to/contributing.html

-For more information on how to contribute to PyAnsys Sound specifically, please refer to [this package's Contribute] section.
+For more information on how to contribute to PyAnsys Sound specifically, please refer to [PyAnsys Sound's Contribute] section.

 [this package's Contribute]: https://sound.docs.pyansys.com/version/stable/contribute.html